Barossa Valley, South Australia

 Over 150 years later, they are producing a diverse array of delightful wines, that capture the rich environment of South Australia, adding another chapter to the family’s storied history.
-Their range encompasses the Mediterranean grapes of the Common Molly wines, through the brilliant Wilberforce range up to the brilliant William Patrick Shiraz at the top off the pile.
+Their range encompasses the Mediterranean grapes of the Common Molly wines, the brilliant Wilberforce range up to the brilliant William Patrick Shiraz at the top off the pile.

 A surgeon by profession, owner & winemaker Glyn Jamieson cemented his love for the French styles of winemaking, when he took study leave in France with his late wife, Elizabeth.
 After returning to Australia, they purchased a 200-acre property & Mosquito Hill Wines was born.
 Two vineyards were established in the 90s & in 2004 the property’s first wine was produced.